-It might be eight years old, but Windows 7 is still the world's second most popular desktop operating system – and for good reason.
+It might be nine years old, but Windows 7 is still one of the world's most popular desktop operating system – and for good reason.
 It's an excellent operating system that's still supported by Microsoft and receives regular security updates (unlike Windows Vista), doesn't pester you with popups like Windows 10, is much more open than macOS, and is easier for beginners to master than Linux.

 Here, we've picked 20 of the best programs you can download free to give your Windows 7 PC a new lease of life.

 Windows 7's version of Microsoft Paint is a big step up from the edition provided with Windows Vista, but it's still not much use for editing photos or creating your own graphics from scratch.

 GIMP (the GNU Image Manipulation Program) is a brilliant open source photo editor that's amazingly powerful, and is available to download and use completely free.
 It's not quite as feature-packed as Adobe Photoshop, but it has everything hobbyist photographers need to make their shots look amazing before printing them or sharing them online.

 You can even add more tools and filters by installing plugins – including ones designed for use with Photoshop.